KNowledgeOnWebScale/walder/README.md

 // From the root directory
 const Walder = require('.');

-const configFilePath = '.../...';
+const configFilePath = 'path/to/configfile';
-const portNumber = 9000; // Defaults to 3000 if not passed
+const port = 9000; // Defaults to 3000
-const logging = 'info'; // Defaults to 'info' if not passed const cache = false;  // Defaults to true if not passed
+const logging = 'info'; // Defaults to 'info' const cache = false;  // Defaults to true const cwd = 'path/to/dir' // Defaults to path where code is executed

-const walder = new Walder(configFilePath, portNumber, logging, cache);
+const walder = new Walder(configFilePath, {port, logging, cache, cwd});

 walder.activate();    // Starts the server
 walder.deactivate();  // Stops the server